bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-09architecture.md

 ![General Conversion Flow](/images/diagrams/Presentation Conversion Diagram-General Conversion Flow.png)

 Then below the SVG conversion flow.
-It is covered with the fallback conversion.
+It covers the conversion fallback.
+Sometimes we detect that the generated SVG file is heavy to load by the browser, we use the fallback to put a restersised image inside the SVG file and make its loading light for the browser.

 ![SVG Conversion Flow](/images/diagrams/Presentation Conversion Diagram-SVG Conversion Flow.png)